sweetyrdf/easyrdf/DEVELOPER.md

 Please also read (CONTRIBUTING.md)[https://github.com/sweetyrdf/easyrdf/blob/master/CONTRIBUTING.md].

+## .editorconfig

+Please make sure your editor uses our `.editorconfig` file.
+It contains rules about our coding styles.

 ## Docker

 To improve local development we have a Docker container on board.
 You can find it in `/docker`.